Friday, May 30, 2025

 Miso: Miso is a Japanese seasoning made from fermented soybeans, rice, or barley.
 It’s commonly used in soups and sauces and provides a rich source of probiotics.

 Tempeh: Tempeh is a fermented soybean product that is often used as a meat substitute.
-It is high in protein and contains beneficial bacteria.
+It is high in protein and includes beneficial bacteria.

 Natto: Natto is a traditional Japanese dish made from fermented soybeans.
 It has a strong flavor and texture but is highly nutritious and rich in probiotics.

-Kombucha: Kombucha is a fermented tea drink that contains a variety of beneficial bacteria and yeasts.
+Kombucha: Kombucha is a fermented tea drink that includes a variety of beneficial bacteria and yeasts.
 It’s available in many flavors and can be a refreshing way to get your probiotics.

 Fruits and Vegetables